-Protecting business-critical information is absolutely essential for organizations of all sizes.
-For the continued success of the business, data must be protected against human error, hardware or disk failures, and site-wide disasters.
-Normally data loss can happen at any time without warning, so all organizations, regardless of size, industry, or geographical location, must have a comprehensive data protection plan that mitigates business risk.
+Protecting business-critical information is essential for organizations of all sizes.
+Data loss can happen at any time without warning.
+To ensure the continued success of the business, all organizations, industries, or geographical locations must have a comprehensive data protection plan that mitigates business risk.
+Protect business data against human error, hardware or disk failures, and site-wide disasters.

 For many organizations, the default “go-to” option has historically been a network attached storage (NAS) device.
 When placed in RAID 5 or a similar data-redundant configuration, a NAS device provides relatively good data protection for most day-to-day situations.
 But what happens when a routine day turns into something else?
 You may be surprised to know that, when things don’t go according to plan, the typical NAS falls short of delivering true data protection.